 To evaluate the influence of time out of water, air temperature, and carapace length on the post-release survival of P. platyceros captured in trap fisheries, we used generalized linear mixed-effects models (GLMMs) with binomial error structure to model the probability of survival.
 The models included random effects to account for the hierarchical structure of the experiment.
-Prior to statistical analysis, we made several necessary data exclusions and assessed potential effects of our experimental design on the interpretation of results.
+Prior to statistical analysis, we excluded some prawns (488) from the dataset (n=5053) and assessed potential effects of our experimental design on the interpretation of results.

-Due to missing data, we excluded 488 of the prawns for which survival data was collected (n = 5053).
+We excluded prawns for which one of the following pieces of information was missing: treatment group or carapace length.
 A small portion of the prawns (273) lost their coloured band during the release stage of the experiment (Figure 1); as the band colour denoted treatment group, prawns that lost their band could not be assigned to a treatment.
 To ensure we would not confound our results, we compared the size distribution of these prawns to that of the prawns that retained their band (Appendix 1).
-There was a significant difference between the two groups (T=3.25, p=0.0013), however the difference was very small (1 mm, 3%) (Figure 2).
+There was a statistically significant difference between the two groups (T=3.25, p=0.0013), however the difference was very small (1 mm, 3%) (Figure 2).
 These individuals were excluded from the final dataset.
-We excluded an additional 215 prawns that had damage on their carapace such that we could not obtain an accurate length measurement.
-We found no correlation between carapace damage and treatment group (insert t-test statistics, Appendix 1).
+We excluded an additional 215 prawns that had damage on their carapace such that we could not measure length accurately.
+Although there appeared to be a correlation between carapace damage and treatment group (Figure 3-carapace damage per treatment), we assessed the influence of this potential bias and found it was minor.

+We considered how two features of our experiment may have influenced results: prawns lost from the traps, and varying salinity across trials.
 We lost prawns in two ways: either through the mesh of the bags used during the treatment stage, or through the mesh of the traps during the release stage of the trial.
 We could not collect end-of-trial data for these individuals.
 To investigate whether there was a bias in prawn loss, we evaluated the percentage of prawns lost in each treatment.
-There were slightly more losses at longer treatments times (Figure 3).
+We found that we lost slightly more prawns at longer treatments times (Figure 3).
 To evaluate the influence of the potential bias in prawn loss, we simulated four scenarios for prawn loss: we lost no prawns; we lost only dead prawns; we lost only living prawns; we lost dead and living prawns with equal frequency.
 We evaluated the difference in survival estimates between the four scenarios to address whether loss of prawns could confound our interpretation of how survival did or did not differ across treatment groups.
 This analysis showed that for a typical percentage of prawns lost (20%) (Figure 3), even if we lost living or dead prawns more frequently, the effect on the estimated percentage of prawns that survived was minor (maximum 6% for most trials) (Figure 4).

 The salinity of the water to which exposed prawns to in the treatment stage varied slightly across trials (figure X).
 Salinity could not be collected for trial 11 due to broken equipment.
-Because prawns are known to be negatively effected by fresh/brackish water, we excluded trial 11 to avoid underestimating survival.
+Because prawns are thought to be negatively effected by fresh/brackish water (Citation?), we excluded trial 11 to avoid underestimating survival.